Horton Plains National Park: Fauna

 The vertebrate fauna of the region includes 24 species of mammals, 87 species of birds, nine species of reptiles and eight species of amphibians.
 The Sri Lankan elephant disappeared from the region in the 1940s at the latest.
 At present, the largest and the most commonly seen mammal is the sambar deer.
 Some research findings estimate the population of sambar deer to be around 1500 to 2000, possibly more than the carrying capacity of the plains.
 Other mammal species found in the park include Kelaart's long-clawed shrews, toque macaques, purple-faced langurs, rusty-spotted cat, Sri Lankan leopards, wild boars, stripe-necked mongooses, Sri Lankan spotted chevrotains, Indian muntjacs, and grizzled giant squirrels.
 Fishing cats and European otters visit the wetlands of the park to prey on aquatic animals.
 A subspecies of red slender loris, the Horton Plains slender loris (Loris tardigradus nycticeboides formerly sometimes considered as Loris lydekkerianus nycticeboides) is found only in highlands of Sri Lanka and is considered one of the world's most endangered primates.
 In July 2010 a group of researchers from the Zoological Society of London was able to photograph the mammal for the first time.

-In 2016, rusty-spotted cats (Prionailurus rubiginosus) were recorded in Horton Plains National Park for the first time, at altitudes of 2084–2162 m.
+In 2016, rusty-spotted cats (Prionailurus rubiginosus) were recorded in Horton Plains National Park for the first time, at elevations of 2084–2162 m.